-During the period under review, the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above.
+During the period under review, the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above except Delay in intimation to BSE of amendment of the "Codes of Fair Disclosure and Conduct" of the Company formulated under regulation 8(1) and 8(2) read with 3(2A) of the SEBI (Prohibition of Insider Trading), Regulations 2015.